eduardoposadas/Increasevol/README.md

 The application launches as many concurrent jobs as specified in the configuration.
 This is handled by the `JobsQueue` class.

 ## Portability
 **The application only works on Linux**.
 I don't want to bother porting it to other operating systems that I don't use.
-However, there are several lines marked with:
+However, if anyone is interested, there are several lines marked with:
 ```
 # FIXME: This is not portable.
 ```